ArchitectsCândido Chuva Gomes

 Building ContractorLena Construções / Abrantina / MRG Engenharia e Construção

-From the architect.
+Text description provided by the architects.
 The intervention area consisted of school grounds, vast and arid, where, between the existing buildings, three large pine trees grew.

 The central block had social and management functions; other two held classrooms and laboratories, another was still devoted to workshops and, finally, a sports pavilion.